xsuite/xsuite/docs/match.rst

 --------------------

-The match method can also be used in an interactive way passing `solve=False` to the :method:`xtrack.Line.match`.
+The match method can also be used in an interactive way passing `solve=False` to the :meth:`xtrack.Line.match`.
 In this case an :class:`xdeps.Optimize` object is returned that can be used to interactively drive the optimization process, by enabling/disabling knobs and targets, changing target values and tolerances, controlling the number of optimization steps.
 This is illustrated in the